 Step 3: click Apply on top left to execute.
 (All operations before this step only work in virtual mode.)

 How to increase C drive size with Unallocated space

 If you deleted a data volume or shrank the adjacent drive D in Windows 7 Disk Management, there will be Unallocated space.
 As I said above, many people shrank D but failed to expand C drive.
 In this situation, NIUBI Partition Editor can move Unallocated space to the left side of drive D and then add into C drive.

-Step 1: Right click drive D and select Resize/Move Volume, drag the middle position rightwards in the pop-up window.
+To do this, right click drive D and select "Resize/Move Volume", drag middle position towards right in the pop-up window.

 Because of the inherent limitations, Disk Management is not the best tool.
 To decrease data volume and increase C drive space in Windows 7, you need professional and safe partitioning software.
-Because of the data protection and fast resizing ability, NIUBI Partition Editor can accomplish this task well.
+Because of the powerful data protection technologies and fast resizing ability, NIUBI Partition Editor can accomplish this task well.
 Besides changing partition size, it helps do many other disk partition management operations.